RasmusRossetti/full-stack/server/README.md

-# Getting Started with backend folder
+# Getting Started with server folder

 This project was made to build a fullstack app.